 The report should include a conclusion summarizing the results and shall be signed and dated by the individual responsible for the documentation contained within it.

 Missouri State Operating Permits

 A common misperception is that a no-discharge wastewater treatment facility does not require an operating permit.
-However, a Missouri State Operating Permit is required.
+However, a Missouri State Operating Permit is required for all systems that disperse greater than 3,000 gallons per day into the soil within the same operating location.
+It is very important that the system operates correctly as a no-discharge system.
+Failure to do so is a violation of the Missouri Clean Water Law and may result in enforcement action.
 These operating permits contain reporting requirements and conditions to be met.
 Please read through the permit carefully.

 General Permit MO-G823

 General permits are issued to multiple locations and entities where activities are similar enough to be covered by a single set of requirements.
 The conditions in general permits are placed on public notice prior to being issued to applicants.
 After the master general permit is finalized, it cannot be modified.
 All facilities receiving a general permit must adhere to the conditions contained in the permit until it expires or the facility obtains a site-specific permit.